Alcoholics Anonymous Recovery Program, 12 Steps, and Addiction Treatment

 Can Alcoholics Anonymous Help Me?

 Alcoholics Anonymous is one tool in the recovery toolbox.
 The program has emphasized anonymity since its inception.
 Its anonymous nature has made it difficult to gather ample data on the effectiveness of the program.
 Most information obtained is anecdotal.
 What we do know is that many people who have achieved long-term recovery credit some or a great deal of their success to participation in 12-Step programs.
-Studies show that individuals who take part in 12-Step programs as part of their treatment plan have better long-term outcomes.9, 10, 11
+Studies show that individuals who take part in 12-Step programs as part of their treatment plans have better long-term outcomes.9,10,11

 Treatment programs, both inpatient and outpatient, often include an introduction to 12-Step programs as part of their treatment regimen.
 They may recommend 12-Step meetings or mandate a certain number of AA meetings as part of treatment.
 Developing a network of sober people that you can turn to when you leave treatment is important for your ongoing success.11 12-Step meeting attendance can be an important part of aftercare.